Reference address for

 also Nawābs

-of Bengal for coin of Alīnagar (Kalkatta).
+of Bengal for coin of Alīnagar (Kalkutta).

-In October 1757 gold
+In October 1757 gold was sent

-in the Caldecott sale (JB Caldecott, Sotheby, 11th June 1912) is not
+Caldecott sale (JB Caldecott, Sotheby, 11th June 1912) is not known.

 |